AdobeDocs/experience-manager-core-components.en/help/using/developing.md

 ## WKND Developer Tutorial {#wknd-developer-tutorial}

-Get started developing AEM Sites with Core Components by following [this step-by-step tutorial.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/getting-started.html)
+Get started developing AEM Sites with Core Components by following [this step-by-step tutorial.](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html)

 ## AEM Project Archetype {#aem-project-archetype}

-[The AEM Project Archetype](overview.md) creates a minimal Adobe Experience Manager project as a starting point for your own projects, including a helloworld example of custom HTL component with SlingModels for the logic and proper implementation of the Core Components with the recommended proxy pattern.
+[The AEM Project Archetype](overview.md) creates a minimal Adobe Experience Manager project as a starting point for your own projects, including an example of custom HTL components with SlingModels for the logic and proper implementation of the Core Components with the recommended proxy pattern.

 ## Delivered over GitHub {#delivered-over-github}